Events from Jan 66 to Aug 66

 Despite the increased production values and large scale promotion, the second Dalek film performed relatively poorly when it was released and plans for a third film based on The Chase were subsequently shelved.

 There were mixed fates for the Dalek props after the promotional period was over.
 When the Sugar Puffs competition closed in February 1967, three props were given away, one of which was AARUII 2.
 Other props were refurbished with four Daleks ending up in the hands of their creator, Terry Nation, including the gold AARUII 12 which was given a new, red and black paint scheme.
 The other three props now owned by Nation were AARUII 11, AARUII 9 and, surprisingly, much of AARUII 14 which hadn’t sustained too much damage when smashed by the van.
 The shoulders were still in acceptable enough condition to pair up with a good skirt.
 A complete explanation and analysis of these Daleks and what happens to them can be found on the Nation’s Daleks Page.
+The five Daleks hired from the Curse of the Daleks were returned to John Gale who had planned to take the production on tour – explaining the high quality of their build.

 However, the remaining props were left to sit on the backlot of Shepperton for months to come where they were subject to all weathers and the heavy hands of actors, crew and visitors alike.
 In an interview, Ron Moody recalled that during filming the filming of Oliver! in 1967, “we kept passing these battered, plywood Daleks.
 They were all falling apart in the rain and the weather.
 Rather a sad sight in a way.”2